sHesl/sHesl.github.io/md/20190203_understanding_nonce_reuse_plaintext_recovery.md

 # Understanding Nonce Reuse Plaintext Recovery

 I recently came across the [miscreant](https://github.com/miscreant/miscreant) library, and read through its enlightening (and slightly terrifying) explanation of the dangers of nonce reuse in vulnerable symmetrical encryption algorithms.
-My wider reading on the subject helped build up my understanding, but I still wanted to see some of these concepts (specifically those around XOR and nonces, two things fundamental to this topic), explained via code; as well as a concrete example of how an attacker might exploit this in the wild.
+My wider reading on the subject helped build up my understanding, but I still wanted to see a concrete example of how an attack actually works.

 To express this, I think it would be best to work through backwards, first showing a code example of how such a plaintext recovery would work, and then look into the specifics of what allows this recovery to take place.